Danniel

 How to Pronounce Danniel

 Our model has identified 4 different pronunciations for the name Danniel.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 47.4% confident that Danniel is pronounced as DA-nyuhl.
-The next most likely pronunciation is DA-nee-uhl, at 42.1% confidence.
+Our model is 47.4% confident that Danniel is pronounced as DA-nyuhl, which has 2 syllables.
+The next most likely pronunciation is DA-nee-uhl, at 42.1% confidence, with 3 syllables.

 DUH-nee-uhl (3 syllables)